darwino/darwino-documentation/Running the News Samples.md

 iOS Applications
 ----------------

-If you are running on a Mac, you can run the iOS applications, which are `dwo-demo-news-robovm-native` and `dwo-demo-news-moe-hybrid`.
+If you are running on a Mac, you can run the iOS applications, which are `dwo-demo-news-moe-native` and `dwo-demo-news-moe-hybrid`.
 To do so, right-click on the project and choose one of the Run As &rarr; iOS Simulator App options:

 ![](runas-ios.png)